miguel-guerrero/antlr4_system_verilog_parser/README.md

 # DEPENDENCIES

-- The SV parser included here doesn't include a preprocessor The testing assumes either **vppreproc** or **iverilog** are installed and in the path to be used as pre-processors.
+- The SV parser included here doesn't include a verilog preprocessor The testing assumes  **iverilog** is installed and in the path to be used as pre-processors.
 However this can be replaced in the scripts with any other preprocessor tool

 - JDK if using java binding (recommended for speed), otherwise just the JRE

 - ANTLR distribution.
 A copy of the version used for testing is under the bin directory for simplicity of installation.
-It is expected to be copied under /usr/local/lib however it is simple to change the expected path in the scripts if required.
+It is not required to be installed globally.
+All code here refers to the local copy

-- Python 3 if using python binding (with pypy3 recommended).
-Testing has been performed with Python 3.6.5 and mostly pypy3 for speed.
+- Python 3 if using python binding Testing has been performed with Python 3.6.5 and 3.10.8 but other pytho3 versions are expected to be ok.

-Python 3.6.5 has been used for testing but is expected that lower python 3 distributions may be compatible.
+- if pypy3 is detected it will be used by sv_parse.sh parser script as it gets a significant speed up over python3.
+But this is not required.

 - Some python packages